 3.4.
 In accordance with Data Protection Law, in rare circumstances we may also use your personal data because:

 (a) we need to comply with a legal obligation (for example, because the court has ordered us to do so); or

 (b) it may be necessary to protect yours or someone else's vital interests in emergency situations.

 3.5.
 We generally do not rely on your consent in order to process your personal data and we will inform you specifically when we seek to obtain this from you as well as your ability to withdraw that consent at any time.

 3.6.
-We also only use special category personal data in accordance with the Data Protection Law and therefore only if:
+We also only use Sensitive Data in accordance with the Data Protection Law and therefore only if:

-(b) We have your explicit written consent.
-In limited circumstances, we may approach you for your written consent to allow us to process certain sensitive data where there is no other legal basis.
+(c) We have your explicit written consent.
+In limited circumstances, we may approach you for your written consent to allow us to process certain Sensitive Data where there is no other legal basis.
 If we do so, we (or a third party) will provide you with full details of the information that we would like and the reason we need it, so that you can carefully consider whether you wish to consent.
 For example:

 You have the right to withdraw your consent at any time and can do so by contacting us using the details provided below.

-(c) Less commonly, we may process your personal data where it is needed in relation to legal claims or where it is needed to protect your interests (or someone else’s interests) and you are not capable of giving your consent, or where you have already made the information public.
+(d) In emergency situations.
+We may need to process your Sensitive Data or where it is needed to protect your interests (or someone else’s interests) and you are not capable of giving your consent.

 3.7.
 Unless otherwise required or permitted by law, before using your personal data for a purpose unrelated to the reason we collected it, we will notify you and explain the purpose and legal basis which allows us to do so.